Toward Robust Autotuning of Noisy Quantum Dot Devices

 The dashed lines in the bottom row of Fig.~\ref{fig:SI_MAEvsNoise} indicate the lower and upper thresholds at $2.5\,\%$ and $50\,\%$ of the full range of the MAE for LD, CD, RD, and DD states.
 The lower threshold is fairly conservative and captures a modest rise in MAE.
 At the upper threshold, on the other hand, the slope of the mean of the MAE is near its maximum and the model rapidly becomes less reliable.
 These thresholds can be further adjusted based on the specific application.

-Since we found no clear dependence of the MAE for ND on the noise level, the ND thresholds were set separately.
+Since we find no clear dependence of the MAE for ND on the noise level, the ND thresholds are set separately.
 Above the $50\,\%$ thresholds, the DSE has trouble distinguishing between ND and any other state, making the ND predictions unreliable.
-Thus, the upper threshold for ND was set based on the threshold determined for the remaining four states.
-For consistency, the lower threshold for ND was determine in an analogous fashion.
+Thus, the upper threshold for ND is set based on the thresholds determined for the remaining four states.
+The lower threshold for ND is determined in a similar fashion for consistency.